 Section 7.
-The presence of six directors shall constitute a quorum of the Board.
+The presence of a majority of directors shall constitute a quorum of the Board.

 Section 2.
 The Chairman shall be the chief executive officer of the corporation and shall preside at all meetings thereof.
 He shall also serve as Chairman of the Board of Directors.